5 FOUNDATIONS FOR SUCCESSFUL RETAIL DIGITAL SIGNAGE

 No matter what type of business you own, make sure you understand the intended purpose behind retail digital signage before you make the investment.
 Also, when you first implement your solution, prioritize what is most important to the success of your business – aesthetic appeal, product promotion and customer or staff engagement.
 Doing so will help you determine your placement and content strategy.

-#2: Smart Small and Test
+#2: Start Small and Test

-When you’re flying towards the bright lights of the world of digital signage, it’s natural to want to cover your entire store (or network of stores) in screens right off the bat.
+When you’re flying towards the bright lights of the world of retail digital signage, it’s natural to want to cover your entire store (or network of stores) in screens right off the bat.

 However, we highly recommend pilot testing your new solution for 90-180 days.
 Doing so will help you fine-tune your strategy.
 For a business with a single location, it’s a good idea to pilot the signage in a select location before implementing in multiple areas.
 For regional, national or global retailers, we recommend testing in a single location or across a group of your highest volume stores.
 Common test variables include: